sarva0-0/GitOps/DEVLOG.md

 **What:** Installed ArgoCD and connected it to the repo so it auto-deploys any manifest change.

-**First principles — what is ArgoCD?**
-ArgoCD runs inside your cluster and watches a folder in your Git repo.
-Every few minutes it compares what's in Git against what's running in the cluster.
-If they differ — it syncs.
-If someone manually changes something in the cluster that doesn't match Git — it reverts it.
-Git always wins.
-This is GitOps.

 **What was done:**
 ```bash
 kubectl create namespace argocd